 The beauty of machine learning is that it uses allows businesses to detect fraud faster and at scale (compared to using humans alone).
 However, you need a platform that uses the right algorithm, based on your industry and needs.

 Machine learning algorithms use historical fraud patterns to learn and recognize them in the future.
 Plus, it can identity fraud traits that go undetected by people.
-But there are many ways to build the algorithms.
+But there are many ways to build the algorithms for AI fraud prevention.

 Below are several examples.